 The Dip Phase of the Jerk

-Another common fault in the jerk is forward movement of the ‘centre of pressure’ during the dip.
+Another common fault in the jerk is forward movement of the ‘centre of pressure’ during the dip phase of the Jerk.
 The ‘centre of pressure’ is the effective point of application of force through the foot into the floor.
-Figure 7 portrays the common fault where the athlete starts the dip with the centre of pressure toward the heel but as the bottom of the dip is reached, the centre of pressure has moved forwards to the ball of the foot.
-The probable effect of this is forward movement of the body during the dip and as a consequence the bar gains forward momentum.
-This issue is also the root cause of the problem depicted in Figure 6 above.
+What commonly happens in the Jerk is that as the athlete dips, weight is transferred from the back of the foot to the ball of the foot.
+This effectively causes forward motion of the athlete and the bar.

-In Figure 8 below, X is the start of the Dip and Z is the bottom of the Dip.
+To see how this works mathematically, in the figure below, X is the start of the Dip and Z is the bottom of the Dip.
 Y is an arbitrary point at which barbell downward velocity begins to slow.
-The distance between X and Y (marked in Figure 8 as the distance d1) is the “fall” distance.
+The distance between X and Y (marked as the distance d1) is the “fall” distance.
 This is not a free fall as the athlete is resisting the downward movement of the bar.
-However during the “fall”, the bar will be accelerating.
-The distance between Y and Z (marked in Figure 8 as d2) is the “impact” distance and is characterised by deceleration of the bar until it comes to a stop at Z. During the “impact” distance, the athlete is exerting great force to decelerate the barbell to zero and change its direction to upward.
+During the “fall”, the bar will be accelerating.
+The distance between Y and Z (marked as d2) is the “impact” distance and is characterised by deceleration of the bar until it comes to a stop at Z. During the “impact” distance, the athlete is exerting great force to decelerate the barbell to zero and change its direction to upward.

 The following spreadsheet illustrates that the consequence of a more rapid dip during the fall distance (in the Jerk) is that more force is required to decelerate and change the direction of the bar.
 The difference between Case 1 and Case 2, is that in Case 2 the fall time is 0.25 sec or 25% longer duration than Case 1 which is 0.20 sec.
 Therefore the downward velocity over the “fall distance” is faster in Case 1 (1.18 m/sec) than in Case 2 (0.944 m/sec).
 The result of the slow dip speed in Case 2, is that force required to turn the bar around is 717 Newtons, and this is significantly less than the force required in Case 1 (897 Newtons).